 Below is the summary of how the proposed Standard is likely to be different from these on-going or completed projects:

-The Spectrum Occupancy Sensing System will leverage, interfaces and primitives that are derived from IEEE Std.
-802.22-2011 and uses any on-line transport mechanism available to achieve the control and management of the Spectrum Occupancy Sensing system.
+The SCOS System will leverage, interfaces and primitives that are derived from IEEE Std.
+802.22-2011 and uses any on-line transport mechanism available to achieve the control and management of the SCOS system.
 In that sense, this effort is unique.

 This standard will consider work done in other standards such as IEEE Std.
 1900.6-2011 as well as IEEE Std.
 1900.6a-2014.
 This standard will specify interfaces and primitives to provide value added sensing information to various spectrum sharing database services.
-This standard may specify the attributes of the Spectrum Occupancy Sensing entity and provide informative annex on sensing, fusion, interpolation, extrapolation etc. algorithms to enable coalescing of the sensing information from a wide variety of sensors with varying degrees of capabilities.
+This standard may specify the attributes of the SCOS entity and provide informative annex on sensing, fusion, interpolation, extrapolation etc. algorithms to enable coalescing of the sensing information from a wide variety of sensors with varying degrees of capabilities.

-This standard may also provide an informative annex that specifies the quality and the density of the sensors that may be required to produce accurate results using the Spectrum Occupancy Sensing system.
+This standard may also provide an informative annex that specifies the quality and the density of the sensors that may be required to produce accurate results using the SCOS system.

 1.2.4.
 Technical Feasibility